mother and child Chantal Kaufmann

 England has a particular problem with bovine TB, due to higher rates of intensive farming than most other countries.
 When cattle are housed indoors during winter, this increases the chance of infections spreading (and stress, which lowers immunity).

-Sometimes of course cattle are taken indoors for bad weather, but organic farmers ensure comfort and happiness, over intensive farms.
+If cattle are taken indoors for bad weather, organic farmers ensure comfort and happiness, over intensive farms.

 He contacted DEFRA to ask if blood profiles of badgers had mineral deficiencies.
 And was amazed to learn that despite tens of millions of pounds spent on culling badgers, nobody had bothered to investigate what he thinks may be the preventive answer.